peter-mcconnell/petermcconnell.com/content/showcase.md

  - mentored many amazing engineers over the years from Junior to Staff
  - spoken at various conferences in the UK, Ireland, Australia and the U.S on docker, prometheus, bash, terraform, aws etc
  - co-founded an award winning web design company (31interactive)

-20 years working in tech and the above is all the "good things" I can think of listing.
-Imagine how long the "bad things" list must be ...